 - cognitive behavioral therapist

 You might ask for referrals from your doctor or a trusted friend.
 Be sure to look at their credentials and consider online reviews.
-Importantly, always choose someone you feel comfortable talking to; if you don’t connect with the first therapist you contact, reach out to another.
+Importantly, always choose someone you feel comfortable talking with.
+If you don’t connect with the first therapist you contact, reach out to another.

 Reality therapy views behavior as a choice.
 It’s based on taking responsibility for these choices and choosing more effective actions.
-This is said to help with psychological symptoms and mental health issues.
+This is said to help with psychological symptoms and mental health conditions.

 However, due to its nontraditional approach, reality therapy has received a lot of criticism.

 If you’re interested in this method, be sure to work with a therapist who is professionally trained in reality therapy.